Addictions, Drug & Alcohol Institute

 Caring for Ourselves During the Overdose Crisis

-September 23, 2026 | 8am-3:45pm PT | Registration opens July 2026
+September 23, 2026 | 8:00am-3:45pm PT | Register here

-The Hub Ballroom at the University of Washington
+The Hub Ballroom at the University of Washington | 4001 E. Stevens Way NE, Seattle, WA

-About the First Responder Summit
+About the First Responder Summit [back to top]

 First responders regularly face complex, high-impact situations that can take a toll over time, particularly as calls around substance use and drug overdose have increased.
 This can lead to burnout, compassion fatigue, feelings of moral injury, and other stress related to the demands of the job.

-This one-day summit brings together professionals from law enforcement, fire, EMS, corrections, parks, co-response teams, dispatch, and peer support to explore how to strengthen first responder well-being amidst the current drug overdose crisis and in their lives more broadly.
+This one-day summit brings together professionals from law enforcement, fire, EMS, corrections, parks, co-response teams, dispatch, medical examiners, and peer support to explore how to strengthen first responder well-being amidst the current drug overdose crisis and in their lives more broadly.

 Through a keynote presentation, panels, and interactive discussions, participants will hear from first responders and people in recovery and learn practical tools and strategies that support first responder well-being.